LambdaHack/LambdaHack/GameDefinition/PLAYING.md

                 RET            accept choice
                 0--6           pick a new hero leader anywhere in the dungeon

-Mouse can be used to move party members and to set targets.
+Mouse pointer and buttons can move party members and set the targeting cursor.
+As with movement keys, `CTRL` can here be used interchangeably with `SHIFT`.

                 keys                command
-                LEFT-BUTTON         go to pointer for 100 steps SHIFT-LEFT-BUTTON   run collectively to pointer for 100 steps MIDDLE-BUTTON       set cursor to enemy under pointer SHIFT-MIDDLE-BUTTON set cursor to floor under pointer RIGHT-BUTTON        target enemy under pointer
+                LEFT-BUTTON         go to pointer for 100 steps SHIFT-LEFT-BUTTON   run collectively to pointer for 100 steps MIDDLE-BUTTON       set cursor to enemy under pointer SHIFT-MIDDLE-BUTTON set cursor to floor under pointer RIGHT-BUTTON        enter targeting mode and describe an enemy

 Commands for saving and exiting the current game, starting a new game, etc., are listed in the Main Menu, brought up by the `ESC` key.